kpnapistore/SMS-KPN/Tutorials/Send_SMS_with-Node-RED/Tutorial_KPN-SMS.md

 ## Using nodes

-For the OAuth flow to obtain an access token you'll need the following nodes:
+For the Authorization flow to obtain an access token you'll need the following nodes:

 1. `inject`
 2. `credentials`